Cacti/documentation/Principles-of-Operation.md

 # Principles of Operation

-To understand Cacti's principal of operation, you have to start at the top and work down.
+To understand Cacti's principles of operation, you have to start at the top and work down.
 Cacti's operational model is divided into multiple layers.
 They include